goblinfactory/gunner/README.md

 	Gunner was built with .net 4.5.
 In the backlog to consider a lesser .net version so that it won't require a .net update on a server.

+Immediate Current work
+---

+ - Get tests results as accurate as is needed to be a useful tool.

 Roadmap (high priority ideas)
 ---